List of Key & Peele episodes

 Key & Peele is an American sketch comedy television series starring Keegan-Michael Key and Jordan Peele, both former cast members of MADtv.
 Each episode of the series consists of several pre-taped sketches starring the two actors.
 The sketches cover a variety of societal topics, often with a focus on African-American culture and race relations.
-The series premiered on January 31, 2012 and ended on September 9, 2015, with a total of 53 episodes, over the course of five seasons.
+The series premiered on January 31, 2012, and ended on September 9, 2015, with a total of 53 episodes, over the course of five seasons.
 A special entitled "Key & Peele's Super Bowl Special" aired on January 30, 2015.

+Their first episode was Obama's Anger Translator.